microsoft/responsible-ai-toolbox/CONTRIBUTING.md

 2. `cd responsible-ai-toolbox` (It is recommended to create a new virtual environment and install the dependencies)
 3. `yarn install`
 4. `yarn buildall` or `yarn build widget`
-5. `pip install -e responsibleai` to install responsibleai locally.
+5. `pip install -e raiwidgets` to install raiwidgets locally.
-6. `pip install -e raiwidgets` to install raiwidgets locally.
+6. `pip install -e responsibleai` to install responsibleai locally.

+   If there are changes to other python packages, you will want to install them locally as well:

+   `pip install -e raiutils`

+   `pip install -e erroranalysis`

+   `pip install -e rai_core_flask`

+   `pip install -e nlp_feature_extractors` if using the RAI Text Dashboard locally.

+   If there are no changes to them, then raiwidgets install will pick up the latest versions released on pypi.

 7. `pip install jupyter`
 8. `cd notebooks\responsibleaidashboard`
 9. To execute tests run `yarn e2e-widget`.
 Sometimes it is preferable to watch the execution and select only individual test cases.
 This is possible by running the notebook manually and using `yarn e2e-widget -w --host {host} -n {notebook}` where host is where RAI widget runs on (printed in notebook output) and notebook is the name of the notebook you are running.
 Eg: `yarn e2e-widget -w --host 5000 -n responsibleaidashboard-census-classification-model-debugging`